epogrebnyak/product-topics/README.md

 - economics/finance graduate students with interest in tech
 - junior people in tech with a bit of imposter syndrome

-Open questions:
+Current work:

-  - refining the outline (this file)
+  - refining the lecture series outline (this file)
   - adding practical excercises, cases and in-class simulations from real PM's (see [DAY1.md](DAY1.md))